erikwestlund/ohdsi-test-data/README.md

-# Set Up a Dispoable PostgreSQL Database with OMOP CDM Test Data  🚀🧨🚀🧨🚀
+# Set Up a Dispoable PostgreSQL Database with OMOP CDM Test Data

+Work on OHDSI packages using a real database with synhtetic data. 🚀🧨🚀🧨🚀

+## Requirements
-Requirements: An Ubuntu server.
-(Tested with 22.04, should work with past releases.)
+An Ubuntu server.
+Tested with 22.04, should work with past releases.

 ## Clone the repository